Lex-ari/RemoteCoders-Project-1/README.md

 Iker Goni:

 Alex Mariano: Made foundation for project and github.
+Implemented base methods for ResizableArrayBag.java, differnece() method on ResizableArrayBag and Linked Bag, configured test cases from ArrayBagTest and LinkedBagTest into Junit.

 Screencast Video: //TOBECHANGED